Skip to content

 Output modes

-The worker has three ways to hand back the parsed output.
-Pick based on how big the output is going to be and what you want to do with it.
+Pick transport based on how big the output is and what you want to do with it.
+Use formats to skip artifacts you don’t need.

 All three modes produce the same underlying output — Markdown, content list, middle JSON, extracted images.
 The choice is purely about transport.